 What is Dua e Ashura?

-The Dua e Ashura is important in the Islamic faith.
-Shia Muslims recite it on the 10th day of Muharram.
+The Dua e Ashura is prayer that Shia Muslims recite on the 10th day of Muharram.
+It is very heartfelt and sad Dua in the remembrance of grand son of prophert Hazrat Imam Hussain as.
 ‘Ashura’ refers to ‘the tenth’ in Arabic, denoting the day this prayer is performed, while dua means supplication or invocation.

 The spiritual significance of Dua is deeply entrenched within the foundations of the Islamic faith.
 As a heartfelt supplication to God, this prayer is often recited with reverence, reflection, and a yearning for spiritual growth and purification.

 Primarily, Dua e Ashura provides a means for Muslims to connect directly with God.
 It is a moment of personal communication where believers can present their hopes, fears, and desires before their Creator.
 This form of intimate, emotional communication with God is one of the central tenets of Islamic spirituality.

 Dua e Ashura allows believers to seek God’s mercy, forgiveness, and blessings.
 The prayer includes phrases asking God to cleanse one’s sins, offer protection, and guide one toward righteousness.
 Muslims regret past mistakes through this Dua and plea for spiritual purification.